 She is also Adjunct Professor in Museology at the University of Jyväskylä, Finland, and Associate Professor at the Reinwardt Academy in Amsterdam, the Netherlands.

 Dr. Pettersson’s research interests include museum history, collection studies, history of art history as well as 19th -century and modern art, and she publishes widely.
 Her positions of trust include Board Membership of Aalto University (Finland) and she is also President of the Board of the Finnish Institute in Japan.

 In addition to his academic activities Dr. Mattila has conducted an active business career.
 Currently he serves as the Chairman of the Board or as a Member of the Board at a number of innovative companies: e.g. media, construction technology, payments, lighting as well as food and beverage industries.
 Previously he served in executive, management and senior staff positions in the Nordic financial services industry.
 From 2012 till 2014 he served as a board member at a leading Finnish bank.
 Currently he serves as a Member of the Board of The Finnish National Gallery.
-From 2009 till 2017 he served as the Chairman of the Board of the Helsinki Festival.
+From 2009 till 2017 he served as the Chairman of the Board for the foundation operating the renowned Helsinki Festival.
 He is a Founding Member of Nordic Institute of Business and Society and the Chairman of the Board for Helsinki Advanced Interaction Studies Institute.

-Ben Nothnagel is a Senior Advisor at Aalto University Executive Education and has worked with Aalto EE for more than 20 years.
-He specializes in developing the leadership skills of executives who are part of ambitious businesses.
+Ben Nothnagel is a Senior Advisor at Aalto University Executive Education and has worked with Aalto EE for over 20 years specializing in developing the leadership skills of executives who are part of ambitious businesses.

 Nothnagel's focus is on encouraging individuals and organizations to excel by increasing self-awareness, creating understanding of the individual diversity of performance and results, enhancing influencing-skills and building high-performance leadership teams.